3961 Hastings Street

-The holiday season is usually a great time for pets and their owners—friendly faces everywhere, lots of time spent relaxing at home together, and several cozy nights under a blanket admiring the decorations.
-No matter how you like to celebrate, the holidays can be the ideal time to bond with your animal and enjoy the season together.
+The holiday season is usually a great time for pets and their owners—there are friendly faces everywhere, there’s lots of time spent relaxing at home together, and there are several cozy nights spent under a blanket admiring the decorations.
+No matter how you choose to celebrate, the holiday season is an ideal time to bond with your animal and enjoy your time together.

 Proactive Holiday Care Tips for Cats